oddbird/set-your-code-free-preso/slides.rst

 .. note::

-   This is the bare bones; we'll flesh this out and add to it as we go.
+   * This is the bare bones

-   Assume these files are empty for now.
+   * We'll flesh this out and add to it as we go.

 ----